Building a Testimony of the Book of Mormon

 Consider the Scholarship

-That being said, there are a couple of sources that I find to be really useful supplements to my scripture study and testimony.
-(These are not affiliate links, just interesting ones.)
+That being said, there are a couple of sources I find to be really useful supplements to my scripture study and testimony.
+(These are not affiliate or sponsored links, just interesting ones.)

-Another good resource is Book of Mormon Central.
-They make all sorts of content – videos, blog posts, etc. – that give background and research about the Book of Mormon.
-I really like using their KnoWhy articles when I have a question about something in the Book of Mormon.
+Another good resource is Scripture Central.
+They make all sorts of content – videos, blog posts, etc. – that give background and research about the Book of Mormon and other scripture.
+Their KnoWhy articles can be useful when you have a question about the Book of Mormon.

 Want to Read More Like This on Seeking Christ?